29 Save-the-Date Wording Ideas and Examples

 Destination Save-the-Date Wording

-Destination save-the-dates should be sent out at least eight months in advance so guests can plan for extra time off and travel costs.
-As such, your save-the-date message for a destination wedding should make it clear it's a multiple-day celebration.
+Your timeline for sending save-the-dates for a destination wedding should start at least eight months in advance so guests can plan for PTO and travel costs.
+As such, a good message for a destination save-the-date will make it clear that your wedding is a multiple-day celebration.
 Check out our destination save-the-date wording examples below for more guidance.

 Save the weekend